 - Who do I work with? -

-I work primarily with individuals (children and adults) and family units.
+I work primarily with individuals (children, young people and adults) and family units.
 I am particularly interested in working with children and young people aged between 5 and 18.
 I offer a safe, confidential and non-judgemental therapeutic relationship where a child or a young person can freely express and explore their feelings and experiences.

 I am also trained to work with family units, such as a parent or a carer and a child; I will be there not to take sides but to support you find a balance within your relationships that would respect all parties.

 In addition I am confident in working with individual adults experiencing a range of effects from depression, anxiety and relationship issues through to severe and complex trauma and PTSD.
 My interest in child development informs my work with adults who may wish to unpick behavioural and relational patterns they have developed that may have roots in their childhood.

 - Core training in psychotherapy, counselling and psychology -

 - PG Diploma Therapeutic Work with Children and Young People

 - EMDR (Eye Movement Desensitisation and Reprocessing)

 - CATT (Children's Accelerated Trauma Treatment)

 - NET (Narrative Exposure Therapy)